basil00/PseudoNode/README.md

 Higher values will slow the node down.
 Lower values make it more likely the node will relay erroneous data.
 The default of 2 is a good compromise.

+By default PseudoNode will fetch objects (txs and blocks) only if other nodes explicitly request for them.
+It is possible to configure PseudoNode to fetch objects immediately via the option:

+    pseudonode --prefetch

+Note that enabling this option will cause PseudoNode to consume more bandwidth (on par with a normal full node).

 To run PseudoNode as a background process use the --server option.
 Currently only works for Linux: